 The transportation sector is the largest consumer of petroleum-based fuels in the United States.
 Importantly, transportation accounts for about 70 percent of U.S. oil consumption, which greatly affects U.S. energy security.

-Nearly all fossil fuel energy consumption in the transportation sector is from petroleum-based fuels (97.4 percent), with a small amount from natural gas.
+Nearly all fossil fuel energy consumption in the transportation sector is from petroleum-based fuels (92 percent), with a small amount from renewable sources (5 percent) and natural gas (3 percent).
 There are several types of petroleum fuels used for transportation.
-Table 1 lists the major petroleum-based transportation fuels and the volume consumed in the United States in 2010.
+Table 1 lists the major petroleum-based transportation fuels and the volume consumed in the United States in 2013.

 Distillate Fuel Oil (Diesel)